April 5, 2025

 • Visit the IRS website and go to the section where you can apply for an EIN online.

-• Once you've completed your application, submit it and you will receive your EIN immediately.
+• Once you've completed your application and submitted it, you will receive your EIN immediately.

 Step 5: Obtain any required licenses and permits